 - Craving whipped cream or other non-vegan treats?
 Search online for a recipe, buy the ingredients, and book in kitchen experiment time.

 - Get inspiration from vegan social media.
 There’re lots of beautiful pictures and quotes to inspire you, but keep in mind that the non-photo shopped original photo of a successful blogger may not look that different from your own creation.
-Therefore, move forwards with confidence.
+Therefore, move forward with confidence.
 Perhaps get some beautiful vegan cloth napkins to give your photos a colourful boost.

 - Congrats!
 Do a woo-hoo dance in your living room.
 You’re helping the environment by reducing your consumption of livestock and animal by-products.